RealTimeLogic/SharkSSL/README.md

 # SharkSSL
 SharkSSL Amalgamated

 SharkSSL Amalgamated is a compact version of [SharkSSL](https://realtimelogic.com/products/sharkssl/) extracted from the SharkSSL SDK.
+This amalgamated version of SharkSSL is intended for evaluation purposes.
+[For full license details, please see below](#license).
 SharkSSL Amalgamated includes all APIs found in the standard SharkSSL SDK.
 SharkSSL Amalgamated includes the following source code components.

 * **SharkSSL.c**: Platform independent code (amalgamation of several files)
 * **TargConfig.h**: SharkSSL porting layer.